XRF analysis

 When the sample is irradiated with the X-rays, some of them are absorbed in the atoms, and some scatter.
 X-ray fluorescence utilizes the absorbed X-rays and the fluorescent light that the absorption creates, while X-ray diffraction analyzes the diffraction patterns produced by the scattered X-rays.

-XRF is often used in environmental studies of rocks and minerals and for quality control in metallurgy and fossil fuels.
-XRD can be used for analyzing crystalline minerals, but it is also used on polymers, pharmaceuticals, and food products.
+XRF is most often used in environmental studies of rocks and minerals and for quality control in metallurgy and fossil fuels.
+XRD can be used to analyze crystalline minerals, but it is also used on polymers, pharmaceuticals, and food products.
 See the X-ray diffraction method page for further information.

 Sample requirements and preparation

 XRF can be used to characterize powders, solids, and liquids.
 Solid samples are usually cut and polished to achieve a smooth surface or crushed to a fine powder.
-If the powder has a wide range of different elements and grain sizes, the sample can be further mixed with a chemical flux and melted in a furnace or with a gas burner to get accurate results.
+The loose powder samples can be analyzed as they are, or they can be pressed into pellets.
+Grinding and pelletizing the powders for XRF yields more homogeneous samples compared to loose powders.
+If the powder has a wide range of elements and grain sizes, the sample can be mixed with a chemical flux and melted in a furnace or with a gas burner to get accurate results.
 Melting produces a homogenous, glass-like material from which the elements and their amounts are easier to determine.
-Another option is to press the powder into a pellet.

 Need an XRF analysis?

 Measurlabs offers high-quality XRF testing services for a variety of industries and sample materials.
 If you have any questions about your sample or its suitability for the method, our experts are always happy to help.
-Please contact us to tell us more about your testing needs and to request a quote for testing services.
+Do not hesitate to contact us to tell us more about your testing needs and to request a quote for testing services.

 Suitable sample matrices